vtu81/backdoor-toolbox/README.md

 - For `clean_label` attack, run [data/cifar10/clean_label/setup.sh](data/cifar10/clean_label/setup.sh) before the first time launching it.
 - For `dynamic` attack, download pretrained generators `all2one_cifar10_ckpt.pth.tar` and `all2one_gtsrb_ckpt.pth.tar` to `[models/](models/) from https://github.com/VinAIResearch/input-aware-backdoor-attack-release before the first time launching it.

-Some examples for creating other backdoor poison set:
+Some examples for creating other backdoor poison setsß:
 ```bash
 # No Poison
 python create_poisoned_set.py -dataset=cifar10 -poison_type=none -poison_rate=0